Kaisonic/KeySAV2/README.txt

 - Added more descriptive headers ("All Boxes", "Boxes 1-4", etc)
 - Fixed shiny star appearing for eggs (it is now a checkmark, like it should be)
 - Fixed Unown forms (will now show as "Unown-A", "Unown-D", "Unown-!", etc)
-- Added a column for number in the dump (just goes from 1 to number of Pokemon dumped)
+- Added a column for number in the dump (just goes from 1 to number of Pokémon dumped)
 - Added Pokerus status columns (Infected and Cured)
 - Re-ordered default CSV custom columns to make a little more sense
 	- To reset your CSV custom format, erase the format from the text box, switch to another format, then switch back to CSV custom and the default will be filled in